-In 2010 Dewei was awarded a Green Talent.
-After the award he conducted his postdoctoral research in the USA, including research stays at the University of Michigan and University of Florida from 2012 to 2014.
-He has published more than 40 papers in the field of solar cells, including several in prestigious international peer-review journals.
-In 2014 Dewei started to work as a postdoctoral associate at his current University in Toledo and was promoted to Research Assistant Professor in 2015.
+After receiving the Green Talents award he conducted his postdoctoral research in the United States of America, including research stays at the University of Michigan and at the University of Florida from 2012 to 2014.
+In 2014 Dewei started to work as a postdoctoral associate at the University of Toledo and was promoted to Research Assistant Professor in 2015.
 In 2019 he started his new position as full-time professor at the Sichuan University in China.

-2012 Chinese Government Award for Outstanding Self-finance Students Abroad
+2012 Chinese Government Award for Outstanding Self-financed Students Abroad

 CV as submitted for the Green Talents award (2010):